 This Ed Sheeran mural is by local Dunedin artist Tyler Kennedy-Stent.
 It was commissioned by the Dunedin City Council right before the singer came to play in the city.

-This mural is not listed on the Dunedin street art map.
-I found this one almost directly opposite to the entrance to the First Church of Otago.
+The below mural is not listed on the Dunedin street art map.
+I found this one almost directly opposite the entrance to the First Church of Otago.
 It’s on the side of a building on Moray Place.

 Luckily it also included a little plaque with details next to it.
 This is called “Take the Leap” and was painted in January 2018.
 It was designed and painted by Aroha Novak and Guy Howard-Smith.

-This one is called “Maori Waka and Steampunk Submarine” and is inspired by local Otago history.
+This one is called “Maori Waka & Steampunk Submarine” and is inspired by local Otago history.
 It can be found on Vogel Street, on the side of Vogel Street Kitchen.

 This is another piece of street art not listed on the map.
 I found this one under the road bridge where Jetty Street passes over Vogel Street.